-Over recent years Burgoynes has investigated numerous water escapes in multi-storey buildings that incorporate boosted (pumped) water supplies.
-In many instances the cause of the leak has been traced to inadequately tightened plumbing fittings.
+Burgoynes has investigated numerous water escapes in multi-storey buildings that incorporate boosted (pumped) water supplies.
+In many instances the cause of the leak has been traced to improperly installed plumbing fittings.
 However, boosted water supplies can create transient pressure shocks that can briefly exceed, by far, the normal system operating pressure and the maximum pump output pressure.
 Our involvement has led to the realisation that the causes of these pressure spikes are commonly misunderstood.
 Moreover, there is a scarcity of guidance concerning the appropriate design and use of such systems.
 This article attempts to provide an overview of - and dispel some of the more common myths surrounding - boosted water supplies.

-Boosted water supplies usually comprise a cold water storage tank that is located on the lowest level of the building, which supplies a set of electrically driven pumps that are controlled electronically.
+Boosted water supplies usually comprise a mains fed cold water storage tank that is located on the lowest level of the building.
+The tank supplies a set of electrically driven pumps, arranged in parallel, that are controlled electronically.
 The outlet from the pump set is then connected to a large riser pipe that passes up through the building.
-Smaller pipes branch from the riser to supply the various floors.
+Smaller pipes branch from the riser to supply the various floor levels.
 A non-return valve at the pump set prevents water that has been pumped up the riser from draining back into the tank when the pumps are switched off.
-An accumulator tank (or expansion vessel) is also fitted at the outlet of the pump set.
+An accumulator tank is also fitted at the outlet of the pump set.

-Accumulators allow the pressurised water supply to partly fill a tank that is initially charged with pressurised air.
+Accumulators allow the pressurised (pumped) water supply to partly fill a tank that is initially charged with pressurised air.
 The water and the air are separated by a rubber membrane, which allows pumping energy to be stored and released by the compression and expansion of the air.
-Thus, accumulators permit all the pumps to be switched off for a short period with no loss of water supply.
+Thus, accumulators permit all the pumps to be switched off for short periods with no loss of water supply.
 To an extent, accumulators also damp out fluctuations in the supply pressure.
-An accumulator will only work if it is initially charged with air to a pressure that is less than the boosted water supply pressure (e.g. 1 bar below the pump set point).
+An accumulator will only work if it is initially charged with air to a pressure that is less than the boosted water supply pressure (e.g. around 0.75 times the pump pressure set point).

 Ultimately, the peak pressure that can be created is not limited by the maximum pressure output of the pumps, but by the maximum flow rate that the pumps can provide and the manner in which the water is arrested.
 An analogy to this would be the pushing of a car by a lone person that applies a relatively low force.
 If that car is pushed for a period of time it will build up speed (kinetic energy) which, if the car is stopped suddenly by an impact, will result a brief high force.

 Considering the above, the most obvious way to prevent water hammer is to size the pump set so that it will readily cope with high demand1 and control the filling operation following shut-downs or low-pressure events.
-The latter can be achieved by setting the control system and the pumps to shut down and demand a manual reset following a power cut or after any period during which the output pressure is insufficient to reach the top of the building, i.e. the output pressure is less than 1 bar for every 10 metres in height of the building plus a safety factor to allow for flow losses.
+The latter can be achieved by setting the control system and the pumps to shut down and thereby force a manual reset following a power cut or after any period during which the output pressure is insufficient to reach the top of the building.

 Some knowledge and skill is necessary when the pump set is manually restarted.
-In fact, a restart is liable to end in a ‘bang’ if someone simply hits the stop-start button and the pumps are switched back on.
+In fact, a restart is liable to end in a ‘bang’ if someone simply switches the pump set back on.
 In general, a suitable procedure would involve an isolation valve near the bottom of the riser being closed manually, the pump set being switched on and limited to one pump if possible, and the isolation valve being opened partially so that it limits the fill rate of the riser.
 Only when the riser has filled and the supply pressure has stabilised to the normal level should the isolation valve be opened fully and the operation of the pump set be switched to automatic.

-With the above in mind, some modern control units incorporate filling modes that operate automatically when the pressure is less than that which is required to fill the riser.
-A filling mode limits the flow rate until the output pressure has risen to a level that is sufficient to show that the riser has filled, which can be achieved with variable speed drive pumps or a smaller, ‘jockey’ pump.
-Careful set-up is required to ensure that the fill mode operates as intended and that the pumps will not, for example, enter a full speed condition following a power cut before the control unit has initiated itself.
+With the above in mind, modern control units tend to incorporate filling modes that operate automatically when the pressure is less than that which is required to fill the riser.
+A filling mode should limit the flow rate until the output pressure has risen to a level that is sufficient to show that the riser has filled, which can be achieved with a variable speed drive pump or a smaller, ‘jockey’ pump.
+Careful set-up is required to ensure that the filling mode is activated and operates as intended and that the pumps will not, for example, enter a full speed condition following a power cut before the control unit has initiated itself.